nrdxp/nrd.sh/content/blog/axiosophism.md

 the traditional one or two dimensional political models barely scratch the surface

-our z-axis moves downward from the rim, approaching a fifth dot: Truth
+our z-axis moves downward from the rim, approaching a fifth dot: Justice

   <img src="/prism.gif" alt="Axiosophic Prism Spins like a vortex" style="display: inline-block;">
 </div>